 To earn the ENERGY STAR, a home must meet guidelines for energy efficiency set by the U.S. EPA.
-These homes are at least 15% more energy efficient than homes built to code.
+These homes are at least 10% more energy efficient than homes built to code and achieve a 20% improvement on average.
 ENERGY STAR certified homes can include a variety of 'tried-and-true' energy-efficient features that contribute to improved home quality and homeowner comfort, and to lower energy demand and reduced air pollution, including effective insulation, tight construction and ducts, efficient heating and cooling equipment, high performance windows, and efficient products.
-A more thorough explanation of the ENERGY STAR homebuilding requirements can be found here.